 Judge Albright’s efforts to attract patent plaintiffs

-During his tenure, Judge Albright has been involved in a variety of patent related activities, including advising lawyers, giving presentations and media appearances.
+Judge Albright has also been involved in a variety of patent related activities, including advising lawyers, giving presentations and media appearances.
 He has consulted with patent attorneys at a wide range of firms.

-When Judge Albright was nominated for his federal bench, he was a former patent litigator.
-He has had extensive experience in the field, and has been known for achieving quick trials.
+When he was nominated for his federal bench, he was a former patent litigator.
+As such he has had extensive experience in the field, and has been known for achieving quick trials.

 In addition to his extensive background as a patent litigator, Judge Albright has been a proponent of attracting patent plaintiffs to his courtroom.
 He has been on tour, telling companies that they should file infringement actions in his courtroom.
 He has also been recruiting patent lawyers and giving advice to attorneys in the patent industry.